 In the early stance phase, the hamstrings are contracted to control the flexion of the knee.
 If the hamstrings are not properly prepared, or if there is an imbalance in muscle strength, they can be at risk for injury.

 It’s important to maintain proper strength and flexibility in the hamstrings to help prevent injury and ensure proper gait mechanics.
 If an injury does occur, it’s important to seek proper medical attention and to follow a comprehensive rehabilitation program to ensure a full and proper recovery.

 The physiotherapy treatment of a hamstring injury typically involves the following steps:

-- Stretching and strengthening: As the injury improves, the focus of treatment shifts to restoring flexibility and strength to the hamstrings.
+- Stretching and strengthening for Hamstring injury: As the injury improves, the focus of treatment shifts to restoring flexibility and strength to the hamstrings.
 This may include stretching exercises, resistance band exercises, and weight-bearing exercises.

 - Sport-specific rehabilitation: As the athlete approaches full recovery, the focus shifts to sport-specific rehabilitation to restore full function and prevent re-injury.
 This may include agility drills, plyometrics, and sport-specific drills.

-- Prevention: The final stage of treatment focuses on injury prevention, including the implementation of a comprehensive warm-up program, proper stretching, and strength training to maintain muscle balance and prevent future injury.
+- Prevention for Hamstring injury: The final stage of treatment focuses on injury prevention, including the implementation of a comprehensive warm-up program, proper stretching, and strength training to maintain muscle balance and prevent future injury.

 It’s important to work with a qualified physiotherapist who can develop an individualized treatment plan based on the specifics of the injury and the goals of the athlete.
 The physiotherapist can also provide guidance and support throughout the rehabilitation process to ensure a full and proper recovery.